deficollective/permission-scanner/README.md

 - Python3 installed on your machine
 - `solc` compiler
 - A valid Etherscan API key (see env variables)
-- A valid Infura Project key (see env variables)
+- A valid RPC api key, e.g Infura or Alchemy (see env variables)

 ## Getting started